 “Anecdotally, some clients have found portfolio trading a useful way to adjust their portfolios during the COVID-19 crisis, as they can mix bonds that are easier to trade with ones that are more difficult to execute,” said Tom Jacques, author of the report and principal at Greenwich Associates.

-More commonly recognised as basket or program trading, portfolio trading has been part of the landscape for a while, but with the electronification of global bond markets and a surge in fixed income exchange-traded funds, portfolio trading has become an efficient way to deal with large, complex and multi-faceted bond transactions.
+More commonly known as basket trading, portfolio trading has been part of the landscape for a while, but with the electronification of global bond markets and a surge in fixed income ETFs, it has become an efficient way for traders to deal with large, complex and multi-faceted transactions, particularly in credit.

 Speaking to The TRADE in March, fixed income platform Tradeweb said it had seen a steady increase in the number of clients adopting portfolio trading globally to increase certainty of execution on the whole basket.
 The number of daily line items executed via portfolio trading at Tradeweb surge more than 100% in March compared to the first two months of the year.